 Professor Derrick Bell of the University of Washington Law School shown in his office January 30, 1980.
 His philosophical writings in the 1970s and early 1980s led to the development of the critical race theory.
-(AP Photo.
-Reprinted with permission from The Associated Press.)
+(AP Photo, used with permission from The Associated Press)

 Critical race theory (CRT) is a movement that challenges the ability of conventional legal strategies to deliver social and economic justice and specifically calls for legal approaches that take into consideration race as a nexus of American life.

-Scholars develop critical race theory after civil rights advances stopped, were reversed
+Scholars develop critical race theory after civil rights advances were reversed

 CRT has its underpinnings in the philosophical writings of Derrick Bell in the 1970s and early 1980s.
 It was born out of the realization by legal scholars, lawyers, and activists that many of the advances of the civil rights era had stopped and in some circumstances were being reversed.

 Early on, legal scholars, including Bell, Alan Freemen, and Richard Delgado, began developing alternative legal theories and frameworks for combating racial inequality.
 Their approaches combined various other theoretical positions, among them critical legal studies, critical theory, feminist theory, postmodernism, and cultural studies.

 Some of the basic tenets of CRT rest on the belief that racism is a fundamental part of American society, not simply an aberration that can be easily corrected by law; that any given culture constructs its own social reality in its own self-interest, and in the United States this means that minorities’ interests are subservient to the system’s self-interest; and that the current system, built by and for white elites, will tolerate and encourage racial progress for minorities only if this promotes the majority’s self-interest.